fmaussion/fmaussion.github.io/publications/index.md

 For the [ACINN graduate seminar](https://www.uibk.ac.at/acinn/graduate-seminar/index.html.en) on the topic of **OGGM-Edu: an interactive platform to learn and teach about glaciers**.
 Slides available [here](https://github.com/OGGM/oggm-edu-talk/raw/master/oggm-edu-talk.pdf)

+<iframe src="https://player.vimeo.com/video/657803384?h=a147040a61" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

+Who is Fabien?
+A short presentation video made by the University of Innsbruck's press office.